Larmor Radius Calculator

 r = (9.11 × 10-25) / (1.60 × 10-20) m ≈ 5.69 × 10-5 m

-So the Larmor radius is about 5.7 × 10-5 m, or 57 micrometers.
-In the calculator, you would enter m, |q|, v, and B with these values, leave the radius field blank, and let the tool confirm this result.
+So the electron’s Larmor radius is about 5.7 × 10-5 m, or roughly 57 micrometers.
+In the calculator, you would enter the mass, charge magnitude, speed, and field strength, leave the radius box blank, and compute the result.
+If you wanted to solve the inverse problem instead, you could enter that radius, keep the other known values, leave the velocity field blank, and recover the same speed.

 Comparison examples for different particles and fields